Abdulahia-39/react-native-starter/README.md

-### Ai financial assistant
+### This is the starter for react native project

-This is the ai financial assistant mobile app.
-You can can track expenses, income and consult the ai chatbot for financial advice.
+this is is the starter code for react native containing nativewind, app router and other configurations